 Earn your Associates of Science in Early Childhood Education Online!

-Thanks to the Samuel L. Cohen Foundation, KVCC received a grant to develop and offer an online degree option for early childhood education.
-The grant provides opportunities for educators already working with children in early childhood settings to have an opportunity to continue learning and enhance the quality of their early childhood environments.
+The program provides opportunities for educators already working with children in early childhood settings to have an opportunity to continue learning and enhance the quality of their early childhood environments.

 - The courses are the same as on campus with the same assignments, books, grading, and experiences.